retrospectivelyobvious/little-image-manager/README.md

 systems, but should work with anything that can present itself as a block device in a Linux system.

+## Contact
+More info on LIM is at <http://retrospectivelyobvious.org/lim>
+You can contact the author at <bob.sherbert@gmail.com>

 ## Installation
 To get started with LIM, first grab the source: